Solentpedia

 Solent Marine Sites Management Scheme

-The Management Scheme comprises an annual Relevant Authority survey, a survey report report, an annual Management Report and an annual meeting of the Relevant Authorities.
+The Management Scheme comprises an annual Relevant Authority survey, a survey report, an annual Management Report and an annual meeting of the Relevant Authorities.
 To see an overview of the management scheme process, with its annual timescale, please view the SEMS Management Scheme Framework.
-The meeting and reports are prepared by the SEMS Secretariat, hosted by the Solent Forum.
+The meeting and reports are prepared by the SEMS Secretariat, provided by the Solent Forum.
 Please see our publications page to view the reports.

 The SEMS Annual Management Report summarises and assesses the survey responses (from both the online questionnaire and additional information).
-This report informs and help the SEMS Management Group at their annual meeting in September, where they discuss findings and determine what actions to take forward.
+This report informs the SEMS Management Group at their annual meeting in September, where they discuss findings and determine what actions to take forward.
 Strategic Stakeholders, also have the opportunity to comment and input.

 Competent Authority Duties